 Prepare B’ media (RPMI medium supplemented with L glutamine, 10% FBS, 1% Non-essential amino acid solution, 1 % Sodium pyruvate, 1 % MEM Vitamin solution, 92 M β-mercaptoethanol, 10 ng/mL ciprofloxacin, and 30 U/mL IL-2.

-Sacrifice a Black 6 mouse.
-Harvest the spleen from the mouse and collect it in a 50 mL conical tube with 10- 15 mL PBS.
+Sacrifice a Black 6 mouse via carbon dioxide exposure.

+Harvest the spleen from the mouse according to a previously established protocol.
+16 Collect the spleen in a 50 mL conical tube with 10- 15 mL PBS.
 Using a pestle, mash the spleen through a 70 µm cell strainer into a 50 mL conical tube.
 During mashing, wash the strainer with 40 mL PBS.

 Spin the splenocytes at 300 x g for 5 minutes.
 Pour off the supernatant and resuspend the splenocytes in 4 mL of Ack Lysing Buffer to lyse the red blood cells.
 Allow the tube to sit undisturbed for 1 minute, then add PBS to bring the volume in the tube to 20 mL.